fasrc/slurmmon/doc/INSTALL.md

 #### The compute node `slurmmond-computenode`s

 If you want to monitor job allocation utilization and generate the *whitespace* reports of cluster efficiency, each compute node needs to run slurmmon daemons, too.
-They are provided by the same rpm package, but the service is named differently and no configuration is necessary.
+They are provided by the same rpm package, but the service is named differently and no configuration is currently needed.
+The only requirement is that `gmetric` must work on them.
 On each compute node:

 Install: